juicecable/Indigester/README.md

 ### Compatibility

   Currently only compatible with Windows XP - Windows 11, partial support for Linux, and planned support for OS X and Android

+### Benchmark

+  The program currently is able to process about 1 million relevant files per hour on an SSD machine, and 300 thousand relevant files per hour on an HDD machine.